silentorb/marloth-story/books/fairytale/part2.md

 And with that the bird leapt to the window and was gone.

-<div class="scene-break">* * *</div>
+* * *

 At around that same time in another dimension of Marloth, the city of Rhumeveld was on the verge of a surprising visit.
 Its guests turned out to be an army of children.
-Unruly little children with knives and clubs and all sorts of objects that were never meant to be weapons.
-They swarmed over the city like a plague, quickly slashing apart any defenses it might have had.
+Unruly little children with knives and clubs and all sorts of objects that were never meant to be weapons but found themselves used as such.
+The children swarmed over the city like a plague, quickly disintegrating any defenses it might have had.

 In the center of the city there was a rather magnificent mansion that was the residence of the governor.
 He was one of the most rich and powerful men in Marloth.
-Powerful, that was, until his army of guards found themselves beset by creatures that could be shot, stabbed, and beaten and yet keep on biting you.
-The defenders were helpless.
+Powerful, that was, until his army of guards found themselves beset by creatures that could be shot, stabbed, beaten and continue biting you.

-The governor's house had no sooner been captured than a short, battered looking goblin made his way through the spacious doorway of the mansion with about a dozen of the children trailing behind him.
+The governor's house had no sooner been captured than a short, battered looking goblin made his way through the spacious doorway of the mansion with around a dozen of the children trailing behind him.
 The goblin crossed the threshold of the lobby and stood before the governor himself, who at the moment was being held down by five more of the children.